t0beers/ndlcom/doc/crc.md

 - another [javascript](http://depa.usst.edu.cn/chenjq/www2/software/crc/CRC_Javascript/CRC16calculation0b.htm) version
 - some stronger [wording](http://srecord.sourceforge.net/crc16-ccitt.html) for the use of `CRC-16/AUG-CCITT`

-# human-language algorithm description
+# Human-language algorithm description

 Mainly used for the C-Implementation.
 Implicitly shared by the VHDL-Implementation.

-## encoding
+## Encoding

 What to do to calculate a crc while sending a packet: